Last updated on March 11, 2020 at 17:53

 The NADPH needed for fatty acid synthesis comes from the pentose phosphate pathway and malic enzyme.

 Desaturation of fatty acids is done by cytochrome P450 reductase reactions in the liver.
 Animals can only put the double bond before the 10th carbon.
 This is why fatty acids with double bonds near the ends, like omega-3 acids, are essential.

 Elongation past 16 carbons is done in the ER.
 The elongation reaction happening there is similar to the one in the cytosol, except CoA is used as the acyl carrier instead of ACP.

-Acetyl-CoA carboxylase is the regulatory enzyme in the fatty acid synthesis.
-In addition to the factors shown on the right, ACC is also regulated by phosphorylation.
+Acetyl-CoA carboxylase is the rate-limiting enzyme of fatty acid synthesis, and is therefore the point of regulation.
+In addition to the factors shown below, ACC is also regulated covalently by phosphorylation.
 Phosphorylation is done by AMPK, which inactivates it when energy supply is low, and PP2A activates it in response to insulin.

 How ACC, and therefore fatty acid synthesis, is regulated.
 Note that it is not complete.